AleenDhar/20lac_obsidian/Gcloud ppt ideas.md

 1. first talk about the app
 2. right now we dont have access to apple vision we have created an android app for the demonstration purose using AR technology

+1. hugging face ss()
+2. training data on gcp
+3. loading the models on the andoid app